-- They are enrolled in an institution of higher education, as defined under the Higher Education Act (HEA) of 1965. - They are seeking or receiving Section 8 assistance on their own-that is, apart from their parents-through the HCV program, the project-based certificate program, the project-based voucher program, or the moderate rehabilitation program. - They are under 24 years of age OR they have no dependent children.
+- They are enrolled in an institution of higher education, as defined under the Higher Education Act (HEA) of 1965. - They are seeking or receiving Section 8 assistance on their own-that is, apart from their parents-through the HCV program, the project-based voucher program, or the moderate rehabilitation program. - They are under 24 years of age OR they have no dependent children.